LLNL/GRAPE/README.md

 as it defines your project's branching model.

     [flow]
+    publishpolicy = ?:merge master:cascade->develop
-    publicbranches = develop master
+    publicbranches = master develop
-    topicprefixmappings = ?:develop
+    topicprefixmappings = hotfix:master bugfix:develop feature:develop ?:develop release:develop
-    publishpolicy = ?:merge
+    topicdestinationmappings = release:master

 The `publicbranches` is a space-delimited list of all of your long-lived public branches.
 These are typically things like develop, master, or release, but can be whatever your project thinks makes sense.

-The `topicprefixmappings` is a space-delimited list of key:value pairs, where the key is a branch prefix, and the value is the public branch topic branches with that branch prefix.
-For example, if you wanted bugfix and feature branches to be branched off of develop and hotfix branches to be branched off of master, you should do the following:
+The `topicprefixmappings` determines the start point for your topic branches.
+It is a space-delimited list of key:value pairs, where the key is a branch prefix, and the value is the public branch topic branches with that branch prefix.

-    [flow]
-    publicbranches = develop master
-    topicprefixmappings = feature:develop bugfix:develop hotfix:master ?:develop
-    publishpolicy = ?:merge

 The ?:develop option means that any branch that isn't named with feature, bugfix, or hotfix as a prefix will be assumed to branch off of develop.